fedpre/google_search_clone_fe/README.md

-# Front End Google Search CLone
+# Front End Google Search Clone

 ## Descreiption
 Create the front end of the google search page